Once Trump’s ‘enemy,’ Fed emerges as White House ally in rejecting concerns about overdoing stimulus

 Now the inflation question has added new fraught dimension to stimulus talks.

-A number of economists and lawmakers say Biden’s bill goes overboard and would actually overwhelm the economy.
+A number of economists and lawmakers say Biden’s bill goes overboard and could actually overwhelm the economy.
 Harvard professor Larry Summers, who was President Bill Clinton’s treasury secretary and nearly picked by President Barack Obama to lead the Fed, raised alarms this month when he wrote that a big stimulus package could “set off inflationary pressures of a kind we have not seen in a generation.”

 His concerns have been echoed by Olivier Blanchard, a former top economist at the International Monetary Fund, who has written that the “increase in inflation could be much stronger” than many economists expect.

-Republicans agree.
+Some Republicans agree.
 In a hearing this month, Toomey told Powell that there is “a real danger that we have overheating in places that lead to unwanted inflation, and I think the data is increasingly pointing in that direction.”

 “The last thing we need is a massive multitrillion-dollar universal spending bill, and we should recognize that all of this spending comes at a cost,” Toomey said.

-Skeptics cite recent research by the Congressional Budget Office that suggests $1.9 trillion in new federal spending this year would more that close the gap between where the economy is running and what its potential could be.
+Skeptics such as Summers cite recent research that suggests $1.9 trillion in new federal spending this year would more that close the gap between where the economy is running and what its potential could be.
 Going far above that could lead to inflation, a problem the country hasn’t seriously experienced since the 1980s.

 Heavy inflation, in turn, could force the Fed to raise interest rates, which would crimp economic growth and also raise the cost of servicing the growing national debt.